Deltares/ddlpy/README.md

 # Run ddlpy from console

 You can also run ddlpy from the console.
 The options you can use are the following:
+* Write locations metadata to output file, given input codes:

+	ddlpy locations
-	ddlpy locations:  Write locations metadata to output file, given input codes.
-To get access to the help menu, type in a termnal: ddlpy locations --help
+To get access to the help menu, type in a termnal: ddlpy locations --help.

-	ddlpy measurements: Obtain measurements from file with locations and codes.
+* Obtain measurements from file with locations and codes:

+	ddlpy measurements
 To get access to the help menu, type in a terminal: ddlpy measurements --help